ACE-Techs/APEX-GenAI-Agent/README.md

 ...

 # Installation
-In your console goto the folder where you have this project and install it's dependancies.
+In your console goto the folder where you have this project and install it's dependencies.

 ```
 npm install